nielsonm236/NetMod-ServerApp/README.md

 the new release and it seemed to work fine.
 So hopefully users will find that Safari now works.
 Let me know!

-The MQTT functionality is described in detail in the "Network Module Reprogram Doc" so won't cover that here.
+The MQTT functionality is described in detail in the "Network Module Reprogram Doc" so I won't cover that here.
 But current users will find that the "Help" and "Network Statistics" browser pages are removed from the MQTT build.
 This was necessary to make Flash space available.

 Videos: I have not updated the YouTube videos yet.
 The "Network Module Reprogram Doc" illustrates all the differences and the programming steps are the same, so the videos will be updated over